As economies stumble, where is Southeast Asia's fiscal firepower?

 Philippine January-March annual growth slipped to its slowest in more than three years due to weak exports and public spending, data showed on Thursday.
 Meanwhile, annual growth in Indonesia, the region's largest economy, dropped to a six-year low.
 Growth moderated in Malaysia, too.

-When world oil prices plunged in mid-2014, making the region's near-universal energy subsidies less costly, many economists predicted a big boost from government spending which hasn't materialised.
+When world oil prices plunged in mid-2014, making the region's near-universal energy subsidies less costly, many economists predicted a big boost from government spending which hasn't materialized.

 "Now, nearly a year later, it has become obvious that fiscal policy stimulus has simply failed to gain traction in a number of key economies," ANZ bank said in a research report.